tortellini-tools/action/README.md

 ### `curations`

 A file or URL containing curations correct invalid or missing package metadata and set the concluded license for packages.
 See [ort documentation](https://github.com/oss-review-toolkit/ort/blob/master/docs/config-file-curations-yml.md) for format.
+Input is optional, if not given will not use any curations.

 ## Outputs

 No action outputs are defined for this actions.
-However the action will write files to `.tortellini/out/` directory.
+The action will write files to `.tortellini/out/` directory.

 ## Usage